Rachana-Paudel-zz/Cloud-Practitioner/Getting started with Security/README.md

 <img src="assets/privilege3.PNG" alt="privilege" style="height:100%; width:100%;">

 ####    Identity and access management
-   working seesions can have thousands of users that will need different level of permissions, therefore this need to be carefully managed.
+   working sessions can have thousands of users that will need different level of permissions, therefore this need to be carefully managed.

    To do this organization should use IAM.
    <img src="assets/IAM.PNG" alt="IAM" style="height:100%; width:100%;">